What I Got Right (and Wrong) In My First Week Here

 In the end, I realised there was no prize for powering through.
 The city isn’t going anywhere.
 Pace yourself, take naps, drink water.

 Looking back, my first week wasn’t flawless.
-But that’s the point: you don’t come here to have everything figured out from day one.
+But that’s the point, you don’t come here to have everything figured out from day one.
 You come here to figure it out as you go.
-And every small challenge—whether it’s a missing shuttle, a cut-up foot, or a sleepless night—turns into part of the story.

 In the end, the chaos isn’t what makes Saigon hard, it’s what makes it unforgettable.